DNS Deep Dive in OpenShift 4

 ** server can't find console: NXDOMAIN

-To solve this, we need to ensure that the namespace is pointed into the request:
+To solve this, we need to ensure that the namespace is included in the request:

 # nslookup console.openshift-console